piro-piyush/Netflix-clone/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Happy Coding! 🎉

-bash
-Copy code

-### How to Use this README:
-- Replace the **GitHub URL** in the clone command.
-- Add screenshots if available (put them in a `/screenshots` folder).
-- Ensure any additional details specific to your project, such as widgets or functions, are accurate.

 This README provides clear steps for getting started, highlights features, and includes essential p